juanibiapina/resume/resume.md

 ## Summary

-I have 8 years of experience with web development.
+I have 14 years of experience developing software professionally.
 I have worked in many different layers of software development, including backend, frontend, mobile and infrastructure.
 My main focus is backend and I advocate code quality, readability and maintainability.
 I include tests on my daily development practice, along with TDD and refactoring.

-My main skill is learning, and I like to stretch it in daily challenging situations.
+My main skill is learning, and I like to stretch it in challenging situations.
 I was lucky to have had the opportunity to join my first three jobs without knowledge of the technologies involved and have learned them.
 I love environments where I can grow, surrounded by smart and interesting people.

 I love to code, and more specifically, I love programming languages and